UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Your location determines your electric provider in Georgia, with Georgia Power serving most cities and EMCs serving suburban or rural areas.

 In the Peach State, your electric provider is tied directly to your physical address.
 You cannot switch providers simply because you found a lower rate elsewhere.
-The state is divided into service territories managed by one of three entities: an investor-owned utility (Georgia Power), municipal electric systems, or Electric Membership Corporations (EMCs).
+The state is geographically divided into service territories managed by one of three primary entities: an investor-owned utility (Georgia Power), localized municipal electric systems, or a Electric Membership Corporations (EMCs).

 FeatureGeorgia PowerGeorgia EMCs